lookedpiano/tv-to-binance/README.md

 1. Create a TradingView account and define your own alerts
 2. Create a Binance account and Binance API key in your own account with Reading and Spot & Margin Trading restrictions
-3. Create a Render account and setup a new web service with this public Git repository as Source Code
+3. Create a Render account and setup a new web service with this Git repository as Source Code

 ---